Add a Part to the Registry

 We have a part that we'd like to add, but it is not BioBrick RFC10 compatible or iGEM Type IIS compatible

 Yes, please add and document it on the Registry.
-However, this part will not meet the Registry's sample submission requirements.
+But make sure to see the parts deliverables page for competition requirements.

 Should I include the BioBrick prefix and suffix or iGEM Type IIS prefix and suffix in my part's sequence?